-Class adjustments will be minimal once both semester schedules are set, and the school year begins.
-Teacher assignments, classrooms, and textbooks are purchased based on the courses scholars have requested.
+Schedules will not be changed once they are issued to scholars unless there is an error or other unusual circumstance.
+Teacher assignments, classrooms, and textbooks are purchased based on the course's scholars have requested.
 No scholar should request to drop a class because of a failing grade or to be eligible for extracurricular activities.